-The "Warranty Date" is the first day the original Purchaser occupies the new home or settles on the new home, whichever is earlier.
+The "Warranty Date" is the first day the original Purchaser occupies the new home, settles on the new home, makes the final contract payment on the new home, or obtains an occupancy permit for the new home if the new home is built on the owner's property, whichever is earlier.

-3. TWO YEAR LIMITED WARRANTY ON THE BASIC HOME
+3. ONE YEAR LIMITED WARRANTY ON THE BASIC HOME